visioninhope/DocXpert-fire/README.md

 - 📚 Integrates with LLM for enhanced learning
 - 💡 Generates flashcards with LLM feedback

-Originally started as a hackathon project which I ended up winning 🥇!Uxie has since evolved with even more exciting features.
+Originally started as a hackathon project which I ended up winning 🥇!docxpert has since evolved with even more exciting features.
-I'd love for you to give Uxie a try and share your valuable [feedback](https://uxie.vercel.app/feedback).
+I'd love for you to give docxpert a try and share your valuable [feedback](https://docxpert.vercel.app/feedback).

 ### Built using